-- Check if the scan tool's OBD II connector is securely connected to the vehicle s DLC: - Check if the DLC pins are bent or broken.
-Clean the DLC pins if necessary. - Check vehicle battery to make sure it is still good with at least 8.
+- Check if the scan tool's OBD II connector is securely connected to the vehicle's DLC; - Check if the DLC pins are bent or broken.
+Clean the DLC pins if necessary. - Check vehicle battery to make sure it is still good with at least 8.0 volts.
+If uses internal batter power.